vimana-cloud/vimana/runtime/README.md

-# Work Node Runtime
+# Vimana Runtime

-The Work runtime implements the K8s [Container Runtime Interface] (CRI) to coordinate running containers with the control plane, while also listening on on various IP addresses for gRPC traffic over HTTP/3 (the data plane).
+The Vimana runtime implements the K8s [Container Runtime Interface] (CRI) to coordinate running containers with the control plane, while also listening on on various IP addresses for gRPC traffic over HTTP/3 (the data plane).